thewinger/ashen.nvim/README.md

 ## Plugins

 > [!WARNING]
 > The following plugin list and configuration tips are incomplete!
-Please check `lua/ashen/pluigns` for a more accurate list of supported plugins.
-I will endeavour to update this list frequently
+Please check `lua/ashen/plugins` for a more accurate list of supported plugins.
+I will endeavour to update this list frequently.

+Many plugins are already "supported" because they use standard Neovim highlight groups.
+However, some plugins require bespoke support.
+Additionally, some plugins may require extra setup to look good with Ashen.
+Please see [Configuration](#configuration) for more details.

-Ashen supports the following plugins:
+Ashen explicitly supports the following plugins:

+- blink.cmp
 - nvim-cmp
 - flash.nvim
 - lualine
+- mini.icons
+- trailblazer.nvim
 - obsidian.nvim
+- oil.nvim
+- render-markdown.nvim
+- telescope.nvim
 - minimap.vim
-- telescope.nvim

 ## Configuration